lukasreinert/cakecms-updater/README.md

 # cakecms-updater
-This script notifies you about updated materials an entered or updated points.
+This script notifies you about updated materials and updated points.
 Compatible with the Saarland Universities "cakecms" only.

 ## Features
 - Basic login and logout (using requests)
 - Support for MFA
+- Sending discord messages using webhooks
 - Sending emails using [Brevo](https://www.brevo.com/) with its API as SMTP Server
 - Automatic cronjob installation via the correspoding shell script
-- More features are planned (including discord notifications)

 ## Notice
 The included config is just an example configuration and needs to be configured.
 You must enter your personal credentials and verify all data and links.
 You can add arbitrarily many entires for cms and courses and name them as you wish.
 However, note that adding more courses lead to a longer execution time.
 It's recommended to only scan for courses taken in the current semester and delete data from courses in the data.json after taking them as the whole json will be converted into a dictionary which otherwise leads to an unnecessary overhead.